Unlike most financial advisors, Richard Bernstein Advisors LLC takes a top-down macro approach to asset allocation.

-Bernstein started his namesake firm in 2009 after serving as chief investment strategist at Merrill Lynch & Co.
-Today, he is his firm’s CEO, chief investment officer and majority owner.
+Bernstein started his namesake firm in 2009 after serving as Chief Investment Strategist at Merrill Lynch & Co.
+Today, he is his own firm’s CEO, Chief Investment Officer and majority owner.

-The firm employs eight advisors in total, which is a relatively small staff compared to firms with similar assets under their supervision.
-Seven of these advisors have MBAs, seven are chartered financial analysts (CFAs), and one is a certified investment management analyst (CIMA).
+The firm employs nine advisors in total, which is a relatively small staff compared to firms with similar assets under their supervision.
+Six of these advisors have MBAs, seven are chartered financial analysts (CFAs) and two are certified investment management analysts (CIMAs).